-Corn leaf aphids often infest the whorl and underside of leaves of sorghum in great numbers.
+Corn leaf aphids often infest the whorl and undersides of sorghum leaves in great numbers.
 This dark bluish-green aphid is oval-shaped, with black legs, cornicles and antennae.
 There are winged and wingless forms.

+Corn leaf aphids are found most frequently

+Corn leaf aphid

-Corn leaf aphids are found most frequently deep in the whorl of the middle leaf of pre-boot sorghum but also occur on the underside of leaves, on stems or in grain heads.
-When feeding, corn leaf aphids suck plant juices but do not inject toxin as do greenbug and yellow sugarcane aphid.
+deep in the whorl of the middle leaf of preboot sorghum, but also occur on the undersides of leaves, on stems or in grain heads.
+When feeding, corn leaf aphids suck plant juices but do not inject toxin as do greenbugs and yellow sugarcane aphids.
 The most apparent feeding damage is yellow mottling of leaves that unfold from the whorl.